Criteria and Terms & Conditions - Festival

 We ask that all our stallholders (as individuals) or workers/volunteers are vegan.
 This is so that clear messages about veganism are given out to visitors to the festival.

 We ask that all our volunteers and stewards are vegan.
-The venue and our security firm may provide additional stall and volunteers who may not be vegan.
+The venue and our security firm may provide additional staff and volunteers who may not be vegan.

 We only accept sponsorship from 100% vegan businesses.